zydou/arti/doc/dev/notes/keymgr-certificates.md

 /// A public key, keypair, or key certificate.
 #[derive(Clone, Debug)]
 #[non_exhaustive]
-pub struct KeystoreEntry(KeystoreEntryInner);
+pub struct KeystoreItem(KeystoreItemInner);

-/// The inner representation of a KeystoreEntry.
+/// The inner representation of a KeystoreItem.
 #[derive(Clone, Debug)]
 #[non_exhaustive]
-enum KeystoreEntryInner {
+enum KeystoreItemInner {
     /// A public key or a keypair.
     Key(SshKeyData),
     /// A certificate.